-If you earned an Australian income between 1 July 2019 and 30 June 2020, you will need to lodge a tax return.
+If you earned Australian income between 1 July 2020 and 30 June 2021, you may need to lodge a tax return.
 Even if your income is a lot less this year, it's worth lodging a return to see if you're due a refund.

 If you're doing your own tax, you have until 31 October to lodge your return.

 You can lodge your return using myTax, the ATO's free online tool.
 You need a myGov account linked to the ATO to lodge online.
-Returns lodged through myGov are usually processed within two weeks.
+Returns lodged this way are usually processed within two weeks.

-Lodging online with myTax is easy.
-Most information from employers, banks, government agencies and health funds will be pre-filled into your myTax by mid-August.
-You just have to check the information, enter any deductions you have, and submit.
+Lodging with myTax is easy and free.
+Most information from employers, banks, government agencies and health funds will be automatically included in your tax return by late July.
+You just have to check the information is correct, enter any income that isn't there, add any deductions you have, and then submit.
 MyTax will then calculate your tax for you.

 Declare all your income